mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 > **Note:** Many APIs will be automatically deferred when prerendering/until activation.
 See [Platform features deferred or restricted during prerender](#platform_features_deferred_or_restricted_during_prerender) for more details.

 Prerendering is restricted to same-origin documents by default.
-Cross-origin, same-site prerendering is possible — it requires the navigation destination site to opt-in using the [`Supports-Loading-Mode`](/en-US/docs/Web/HTTP/Headers/Supports-Loading-Mode) header with a value of `credentialed-prerender`.
+Cross-origin, same-site prerendering is possible — it requires the navigation target to opt-in using the [`Supports-Loading-Mode`](/en-US/docs/Web/HTTP/Headers/Supports-Loading-Mode) header with a value of `credentialed-prerender`.
 Cross-site prerendering is not possible at this time.

 For browsers that support it, speculation rules prerender should be preferred over older prerender mechanisms, namely [`<link rel="prerender">`](/en-US/docs/Web/HTML/Attributes/rel/prerender):